 The map is available to buy online or in select shops, galleries and bars in Berlin for €5.
 Find it at C/O Gallery, Do You Read Me?, König Galerie, Other Nature, Facciola and many more places.

 For more Berlin tips, make sure to check out the full Hipster Guide to Berlin

 About the Authors

-Adam Groffman is an award-winning travel writer, blogger and marketer based in Berlin, Germany where he covers city trips around the world, expat life, LGBT travel, festivals, and nightlife.
+Adam Groffman is an award-winning travel writer, blogger and marketer based in Berlin, Germany where he covers city trips around the world, expat life, LGBTQ travel, festivals, and nightlife.
 His gay travel tips have been featured in The Guardian, AFAR, Fodor’s Travel Guides, Conde Nast Traveler and Vanity Fair.
-When he’s not out exploring the coolest bars and clubs (which you’ll find listed on the QueerBerlin map), you’ll find him in an art gallery or museum—or most likely, on Twitter and Instagram.
+When he’s not out exploring the coolest bars and clubs (which you’ll find listed on the QueerBerlin map), you’ll find him in an art gallery or museum—or most likely, on Twitter or Instagram.

 Berta Luise Heide is the publisher of the travel guide BertaBerlin, a travel blogger and marketer, and most notably a born resident of the German capital city.
 In her travel guides, inconspicuously entitled BertaBerlin, she discovers city walks all over Berlin and writes about the hidden gems of the city on her Berlin blog.
 When she’s not sitting with Adam in a bar like Bar Saint Jean (which you’ll find listed on the queer travel guide), you’ll find her in Neukölln playing table tennis at Böhmischen Platz